DhairyaAPImaster/Cool-Stuff-USB-HUB/README.md

 It has 3 USB A 2.0 PORTS and 1 USB C Port for convinience.

 # Folder:

-# PICS (cause what is a project without this?)

-# Cool Stuff USB HUB
-**A USB hub with 3 USB-A ports and 1 USB-C port**

-## About:
-Cool Stuff USB HUB is a USB hub that was built by a 15-year-old following Hack Club's Mocondo starter project for a USB hub.

-It has three USB-A (2.0) ports and one USB-C port for convenience.

-## Folder:
 - `src/EasyEDA/` — EasyEDA project sources
 - `production/` — fabrication outputs
 - `production/PCB/` — PCB fabrication files (Gerbers, BOM, Pick & Place)